Anaconda-Platform/accord/README.md

 If you specified an alternate directory to store the backup files, specify the location to restore the files from using the ``-d`` or ``--directory`` option, followed by the path to the directory that was specified during the backup operation.

-If you chose to backup only the mirrored repositories, pass the a ``--repos-only`` option to the restore command:
+If you chose to backup only the mirrored repositories, pass the ``--repos-only`` option to the restore command:

 ```sh
 accord -a restore --repos-only